Kronuz/Xapiand/docs/_docs/reference-guide/indices/info-api.md

 {% include curl.html req=req %}

 {: .note .warning }
-`INFO /bank/` is not the same as `INFO /bank`, the former gets information about the index `/bank/` while the later retrieves information about a document with ID `bank` inside index `/`.
 [Trailing slashes are important]({{ '/docs/reference-guide/api#resource-paths' | relative_url }}).

 The response will include the following information about the index: